ndeadly/MissionControl/README.md

 ***Can you add bluetooth audio support?***
 ~~No. The bluetooth module on the switch only implements a small set of services required to make hid controllers work.
 Of this small set of services, only a handful of high-level functions are exposed to the rest of the system.
 Adding audio support would require implementing the services neccessary for audio transport, for which any sane person would require an open-source re-implementation of the bluetooth module in order to have access the low-level functions required to pull it off.~~ ~~As of firmware 12.0.0 Nintendo have added functions supporting Bluetooth audio.
 While the feature hasn't been enabled in official software, plutooo has created an experimental sysmodule called [nx-btred](https://github.com/plutooo/nx-btred) that enables Bluetooth audio in games that support recording.
 There isn't much benefit to me adding its functionality to Mission Control.~~ Since firmware 13.0.0 Nintendo now officially supports Bluetooth audio.

+***My controller has an audio jack, can you add headset support?***
+Unlikely.
+As far as I know, controllers supporting headset audio do so via proprietary or non-standard means.
+This would be a lot of work, not only to understand how it works for a particular controller, but also to integrate it into HOS somehow when it has no concept of a gamepad supporting audio.
+In the best-case event a controller was using some form of standard Bluetooth audio, you would still be subject to the usual bandwidth constraints of the console (choppy audio, laggy controller inputs etc).
+Just use regular headphones.

 ### How it works